Chart Color Schemes

 The employment landscape in Allambie Heights presents a mixed picture: unemployment remains low at 3.8%, yet recent job losses have affected its comparative national standing

-Transport, postal & warehousing employs only 3.1% of local workers, compared to Greater Sydney's 5.3%.
-The area may offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, labour force decreased by 0.3% while employment declined by 1.7%, leading to a 1.3 percentage point rise in unemployment rate.
-This contrasts with Greater Sydney's employment growth of 2.1%.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Allambie Heights' employment mix suggests local employment could increase by 7.1% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+However, transport, postal & warehousing sector is under-represented with only 3.1% compared to Greater Sydney's 5.3%.
+The area appears to have limited local employment opportunities based on the count of Census working population versus resident population.
+Between September 2024 and September 2025, Allambie Heights' labour force decreased by 0.4%, while employment declined by 1.8%, leading to a rise in unemployment rate by 1.3 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Allambie Heights' employment mix, local employment is estimated to increase by 7.1% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment